sanjitc/Cloud-Pak-for-Data/wkc/CommonProblems/slow_performance_accessing_catalog_project.md

 ## Check all pods are healthy

 ## Any global search catalog bulk reindex running?
-Check wkc-search-reindexing-job running on any catalog, which can cause performance issue.
+Check `wkc-search-reindexing-job` is running on any catalog, which can cause a performance issue.
+With a large amount of data, this causes undue stress on the system and slows down the global search activities.
 You can delete the job anytime without causing any problem.
 ```
 oc get jobs | grep wkc-search-reindexing-job
 ```
 ## Size of portal-notification-db in CouchDB
-Large amount of notification records in the portal-notification-db can cause problem.
-Couple of Gb in size fine.
-Make sure periodically clean the data from portal-notification-db.
+A large number of notification records in the `portal-notification-db` can cause problems.
+This database stores the notifications and any email alerts generated from the CPD, IKC, and other services.
+A couple of GB in size is fine.
+Make sure to periodically clean the data from portal-notification-db.
 - Find the data size
 ```
 # oc exec wdp-couchdb-0 -c couchdb -- bash -c 'curl -ks -u "admin:`cat /etc/.secrets/COUCHDB_PASSWORD`" https://localhost:6984/portal-notifications_icp_test' |jq .